 - Institute discussions with graduate students to determine the nature and organization of an effective mentoring program for that group.

-- Events and annual mentoring workshop led by Associate Director for Science
+- Events and annual mentoring workshop led by Access and Cultural innovation Director

 - CIRES Education and Outreach (now the Center for Education, Engagement, and Evaluation) won an honorable mention for the CU System President's Inclusive Excellence Award in 2022